The Ultimate Travel Guide for Dubrovnik, Croatia- Things to do in Dubrovnik

 Restaurants in Dubrovnik, Old town:

-I would highly recommend trying their burgers with their unique fries.
+We would highly recommend trying their burgers with their unique fries.
 Café bar Orlando is also highly recommended.
-I had their amazing Pizza.
+We had their amazing Pizza.

 Hotels in Dubrovnik: